Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 - A [Service Bus sender](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebussender?view=azure-dotnet-preview) is scoped to a particular queue or topic, and is created using the Service Bus client.
 The sender allows you to send messages to a queue or topic.
 It also allows for scheduling messages to be available for delivery at a specified date.

 - A [Service Bus receiver](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusreceiver?view=azure-dotnet-preview) is scoped to a particular queue or subscription, and is created using the Service Bus client.
 The receiver allows you to receive messages from a queue or subscription.
-It also allows the messages to be settled.
+It also allows the messages to be settled after receiving them.
 There are four ways of settling messages:
   * Complete - causes the message to be deleted from the queue or topic.
   * Abandon - releases the receiver's lock on the message allowing for the message to be received by other receivers.
   * Defer - defers the message from being received by normal means.
 In order to receive deferred messages, the sequence number of the message needs to be retained.